- Study

 7.3 What Are The Factors That Influence The Price Of A Stock?

-Imagine trying to book tickets for an India vs. Pakistan match—huge demand, limited seats.
+Demand and supply Imagine trying to book tickets for an India vs. Pakistan match—huge demand, limited seats.
 Prices soar on resale platforms because fans are willing to pay more.
 Now picture a local weekday match—plenty of tickets, few takers.
 Sellers drop prices just to fill seats.

 Stocks work the same way.

-- High demand, low supply→ Price rises
+- High demand, low supply → Price rises

-- Low demand, high supply→ Price falls
+- Low demand, high supply → Price falls

 The stock market runs on this basic principle: when more people want to buy a stock than sell it, prices go up.
 When more want to sell than buy, prices drop.
 Just like any marketplace, it’s all about what people want and how much is available.